10.12 Making a complaint

 - If a child appears to be at risk, our setting follows

-the procedures of the Local Safeguarding Children Board in our local authority.
+the procedures of the Local Safeguarding Children Board or local safeguarding partners in our local authority.

-and the setting manager works with Ofsted or the Local Safeguarding Children Board to ensure a proper investigation of the complaint, followed by appropriate action.
+informed, and the setting manager works with Ofsted or the Local Safeguarding Children Board or local safeguarding partners to ensure a proper investigation of the complaint, followed by appropriate

 - A record of complaints against our setting and/or the

 children and/or the adults working in our setting is kept, including the date, the circumstances of the complaint and how the complaint was managed.